crunchy-devops/edb-assessment/django-polls-postgresql/SECOND_STEP.md

 #user password as keyed createsuperuser
 # add a poll question
 ```

+## Load some data
+In goland, use the database tab on left side.
+Set a postgresql database connection
+Right click on the table polls_choice and select Import Data from  File
+Select the file to load in the directory data postgres_public_polls_choice.csv
+Do the same for the table polls_question

 ## Check the database using pgadmin
 Launch PgAdmin 4 container connected to the Postgresql database
 ```shell